raspberrypilearning/pick-your-favourite/en/step_3.md

 Do the same for your third option, underneath the `// Option 3` comment.

+Make sure to update:
++ the function name
-Make sure to update; the function name, the class added to body and the title.
++ the class added to body
++ the title

 --- collapse ---